Iowa people: History

 In precontact times, the Iowa emigrated from the Great Lakes region to present-day Iowa.
 In the 16th century, they moved from the Mississippi River to the Great Plains, and possibly then separated from the Ho-Chunk tribe.

 From the 15th to 18th centuries, they lived in the Red Pipestone Quarry region (Minnesota).
 In the early 19th century, the Iowa had reached the banks of the Platte River, where in 1804 Lewis and Clark visited their settlements.
 There they engaged in trading with the French and local tribes, thanks to their advantageous situation regarding the alum deposits.

 Between 1820 and 1840, the Iowa ceded their Minnesota, Iowa and Missouri lands to the U.S. government.
-By 1837 most were relocated to a reservation along the Kansas-Nebraska border, led by their chief Chief Mahaska (Mew-hew-she-kaw, "White Cloud"; archaic Ioway Maxúshga pronounced /sio/; contemporary Maxúhga).
+By 1837 most were relocated to a reservation along the Kansas-Nebraska border, led by their chief Chief Mahaska (Mew-hew-she-kaw, 'White Cloud'; archaic Ioway Maxúshga, /iow/; contemporary Maxúhga).
 They surrendered the Little Platte territory in Missouri in 1836.
 Other Missouri lands had been ceded in 1824.